Upinel/Python-Dictionary-Generator/README.md

 If you’d like to contribute to the project, please fork the repository and make changes as you’d like.
 Pull requests are warmly welcome.

+## NodeJS Version
+This project have an evil twins written in NodeJS: [upinel/NodeJS-Dictionary-Generator](https://github.com/upinel/NodeJS-Dictionary-Generator)

+## License
+This project is licensed under Apache License, Version 2.0.

+## Author
+Nova Upinel Chow
+Email: dev@upinel.com

 ## Disclaimer

 This tool is for educational purposes only.
 The authors and contributors are not responsible for any illegal use of this tool.

+## Buy me a coffee

+If you wish to donate us, please donate to [https://paypal.me/Upinel](https://paypal.me/Upinel), it will be really lovely.